- Big Data

 with strategy and tacit knowledge to create long-term value.

-the University of Chicago Booth School of Business.
+his MBA from the University of Chicago Booth School of Business.

 Thomas Thornton, Senior Vice President and Executive Director, Northwell Ventures

 Tom is responsible for identifying and fostering innovative ideas that enhance the